paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-033-examination-selection-and-placement.md

   (B) does not include the Government Accountability Office.

+(3) The term “covered spouse” means an individual who is married to an individual who—

+  (A)

+    (i) is an employee of the Department of State or an element of the intelligence community; or

+    (ii) is a member of the Armed Forces who is assigned to an element of the intelligence community; and

+  (B) is transferred in the interest of the Government from one official station within the applicable agency to another within the agency (that is outside of normal commuting distance) for permanent duty.

+(4) The term “intelligence community” has the meaning given the term in section 3 of the National Security Act of 1947 ([50 U.S.C.
+3003](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3003&num=0&edition=prelim)).

-(3) The term “remote work” refers to a particular type of telework under which an employee is not expected to report to an officially established agency location on a regular and recurring basis.
+(5) The term “remote work” refers to a work flexibility arrangement under which an employee—

+  (A) is not expected to physically report to the location from which the employee would otherwise work, considering the position of the employee; and

+  (B) performs the duties and responsibilities of such employee’s position, and other authorized activities, from an approved worksite—

+    (i) other than the location from which the employee would otherwise work;

+    (ii) that may be inside or outside the local commuting area of the location from which the employee would otherwise work; and

+    (iii) that is typically the residence of the employee.

-(4) 11 So in original.
-Two pars.
-(4) have been enacted.
-The term “spouse of a disabled or deceased member of the Armed Forces” means an individual—
+(6) The term “spouse of a disabled or deceased member of the Armed Forces” means an individual—

   (A) who is married to a member of the Armed Forces who—